viren-joshi/DhoklaAndCo_HnC/README.md

 Increase the scope of diseases that can be detected.
 Connect farmers to professionals.
 Recommend fertilizers and manure from various online stores for the detected disease.

+---
+This a project created by the Team Dhokla & Co. for 24HR hackathon created by IET - MPSTME.